Lymah123/little-lemon-analysis-and-sales-report/README.md

 **Task 2: Implement a stored procedure called PeakHours**

 Step one: Write a SQL CREATE PROCEDURE query for PeakHours

 Use HOUR to extract the hour part from the BookingSlot.

 Use COUNT to count the number of bookings.

-Use GROUP BY on booking hour.
+Use GROUP BY on booking hours.

 Use ORDER BY on the number of bookings in descending order.

-Step two: Run the stored procedure query by invoking execute module on the cursor.
+Step two: Run the stored procedure query by invoking the execute module on the cursor.

 Step three: Invoke callproc to call the stored procedure.